 In general, lymph node-negative breast cancers have a better prognosis than lymph node-positive breast cancers.

 Learn more about lymph node status and prognosis.

-The following items are included in all pathology reports, but do not impact prognosis or treatment.
+The following items are included in all pathology reports, but don't impact prognosis or treatment.

 This section of the report has basic information including your name, medical record number, date of birth, age and sex, date of the biopsy and name of the health care provider who ordered the report (most often your surgeon).

 This section records the location in the breast where the biopsy sample(s) was removed.

 This is a description of the type of biopsies used to remove the tissue sample and lymph nodes (if lymph nodes were removed).